How to bring up a reverse proxy using the jwilder/nginx-proxy

 Exalate on-premise (such as Azure DevOps, ServiceNow) is deployed as Docker images.
 There is no built-in ssl support as it is much simpler to bring up a reverse proxy which can terminate SSL connections.

-Our preference is the jwilder/Nginx-proxy image which is a customization of the Nginx proxy.
+Our preference is the jwilder/Nginx-proxy image, which is a customization of the Nginx proxy.
+This article gives you a quick run down of the setup process.

 Setting up jwilder/nginx-proxy with the letsencrypt SSL configuration